Garden Design Tips: Creating Aesthetically Pleasing Outdoor Spaces

 1. Manicure your lawn

 The largest shape in most people’s gardens is their lawn, so it is key to keep this looked after.
-A strong shaped lawn will set the whole garden on the right track, but remember it doesn’t have to be a square shape.
+A strong, shaped lawn will set the whole garden on the right track, but remember it doesn’t have to be a square shape.
 If your lawn is looking a bit dull, the three things to ensure it receives are sunshine, water and aeration.
-To reduce excess shade, cut branches back, and in the warmer months you may need to water your lawn once a week.
+To reduce excess shade, cut branches back, and in the warmer months, you may need to water your lawn once a week.
 For aeration, simply poke lots of holes in your lawn with a fork.
+If you notice any bare patches, overseeding with fresh grass seed will help to restore a thicker, healthier finish.

 2. Plan your planting

 Some of the best gardens start with a base of structural plants that are then surrounded by pretty, flowering plants.
-Consider planting evergreen shrubs at the end of each border so these will look pretty all year round.
-For larger areas, big evergreen trees should be planted.
-Once you have the evergreen planted, fill the gaps with five or size different types of flowering plants.
-A repeated pattern will give a really coordinated effect.
+Consider planting evergreen shrubs at the end of each border so they will look attractive all year round.
+For larger areas, big evergreen trees can be used to create structure and height.
+Once your evergreens are in place, fill the gaps with five or more different types of flowering plants.
+A repeated pattern will give a really coordinated effect, and incorporating a mix of spring and summer flowering bulbs will help to provide colour throughout the seasons.

-If you are adding flowering plants near a seating area, then consider scented plants such as lavender, thyme, star jasmine, or even creeping rosemary as this also produces cute little blue flowers in spring.
-For gardens that don’t have much space, you could always create different levels with climbing evergreen plants like clematis which will still add a hint of colour when it flowers.
+If you are adding planting near a seating area, consider scented varieties such as lavender, thyme, star jasmine or creeping rosemary, which also produces delicate blue flowers in spring.
+For smaller gardens, you can create different levels with climbing evergreen plants like clematis, adding vertical interest and a touch of colour when in bloom.

 3. Trees